-Fossil Bluff is a the perfect place to discover your inner explorer.
-At low tide, the cliffs reveal evidence of prehistoric fossils encased in the sandstone layers.
-The beach is also has a treasure trove of shells to discover and collect.
+Fossil Bluff is the perfect place to discover your inner explorer.
+At low tide, the cliffs reveal evidence of fossils encased in the sandstone layers.
+The beach also has a treasure trove of shells to discover and collect.

 Access can be gained to the Freestone Cove Beach at the end of Freestone Crescent.
 Picnic tables are provided near the beach and seating is available on top of Fossil Bluff.
 There is a short walkway to the top of Fossil Bluff, with spectacular views of the coastline from the top.